 Mosaic’s award-winning programs touch thousands of Detroit young people every year.
 Mosaic’s advanced Main Stage acting and vocal music companies perform three major productions annually at the Detroit Institute of Arts, as well as numerous community performances throughout metro Detroit.
 Additionally, Mosaic provides beginning “First Stage” and intermediate “Second Stage” programs for hundreds of young people, age 8-18, annually.

 Even though Mosaic students are disproportionately minority and from low-income families, over 95% of Mosaic alumni have been admitted to college, dramatically above the national average for young people of similar backgrounds.

 Internationally-Acclaimed Artistic Excellence

-- Mosaic alumni have garnered Tony, Emmy and Grammy Award
+- Mosaic alumni have been nominated for Tony, Emmy and Grammy Awards

-- Mosaic alumni have graduated from many of the nation’s top colleges and universities, including Juilliard, Yale, NYU, Howard, Berklee College of Music, Moorehouse, Oberlin, Brown, Spellman, and University of Michigan
+- Mosaic alumni have graduated from many of the nation’s top colleges and universities, including The Juilliard School, Yale, NYU, Howard, Berklee College of Music, Moorehouse, Oberlin, Brown, Spelman, and University of Michigan

 - Winner of two gold medals and two silver medals at the 2014 World Choir Games in Latvia